Abhisheksaini17999/Abhisheksaini17999/README.md

 ## 👋 About Me

-I am an Assistant Professor in the Department of Computer Science & Engineering with a strong academic and research focus on **Artificial Intelligence and Machine Learning**.
+I am an Assistant Professor in the Department of Computer Science & Engineering (AIML) with a strong academic and research focus on **Artificial Intelligence and Machine Learning**.
 My work primarily explores the application of AI techniques in **healthcare systems**, especially in developing **intelligent healthcare recommender systems** and **clinical decision support models**.

 I am actively involved in teaching, guiding undergraduate and postgraduate student projects, and conducting applied research aimed at solving real-world problems using data-driven and intelligent systems.